CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 - Punitive damages: Issued as punishment for outrageous conduct.

-Compassionate Legal Representation for Your Nursing Home Abuse Case
+Compassionate Legal Representation for Your Nursing Home Abuse Case in Denver, Aurora, Cherry Creek and Throughout Colorado

 Perhaps more than most personal injury lawsuits, nursing home abuse cases are incredibly personal and emotionally difficult.
 You need to choose an experienced lawyer who will give you the personalized attention and compassionate focus that your case deserves.

-When you contact the Denver office of Leventhal Sar LLC, you won’t be transferred to an assistant or paralegal.
+When you contact the Denver office of Leventhal Sar Law, you won’t be transferred to an assistant or paralegal.
 You will speak immediately with our firm’s partners, and they will continue to personally work on your case through every stage until its completion.

 Our Denver nursing home abuse attorneys work on a contingency-based fee structure, which means we don’t get paid unless you do.